 I'm a computer programmer by trade, and a member of the Association for Computing Machinery (ACM), but an instigator for organizational change by nature.
 Despite that fact, part of me still dreams of playing rock, blues, and jazz guitar for a living; I'm a Jimi Hendrix fanatic and a Beatlemaniac.
 I'm originally from Hampton, Virginia.

 From 2005-2010, I helped lead the Testing Grouplet's five-year effort to drive automated testing adoption throughout Google.
 From 2009-2011, I also worked on websearch infrastructure.
 You can read details about my Google experience below, as well as my reasons for leaving Google.

 Since then, I attended Berklee College of Music and worked for the United States federal government.
-I've dabbled in independent consulting practice, and am currently leading organizational change as a part of Cvent.
-You can view a more detailed résumé on my LinkedIn profile, and follow my open-source programming activity via my GitHub profile.
+I've dabbled in independent consulting practice, and facilitated organizational change at Cvent by establishing a system of Grouplets there.
+I'm currently employed at Apple.

 I welcome thoughtful conversations over email at email@example.com or on Google+.
 My public PGP key is available via the hkps.pool.sks-keyservers.net key server pool, but you can also download the ASCII version of my firstname.lastname@example.org public key.